Be the reflection of how you want your employees to be

 Have you ever wondered why a sad film makes you cry?
 Or why a tense drama has you on the edge of your seat?

-Mirror neurons, first discovered in the 1990s by Dr. Rizzolatti, at the University of Parma, enable us to understand the actions of other people, and to learn new skills by imitation.
+Having empathy with a person and situation, better enables us to understand the actions of other people, and, importantly, to learn new skills by imitation.

 In our hunter-gatherer days, if we saw someone getting sick from eating poisonous berries, we wouldn’t want to make the same mistake ourselves.
 The human race wouldn’t have survived long like that.